Law firm conversion rate optimization

 How frequently should law firms update their websites?

-The short answer is as often as possible, but this doesn’t mean they have to create new content every day!
+The short answer is as often as possible, but this doesn’t mean they must create new content daily!
 Intermittent updates over time are still valuable for search engines because they show that something has changed on your website.
 This way, long-term visitors won’t be able to say, “But I remember this page used to look.”.

 Making sure all details are included